kmonad/kmonad/README.md

 use the UINPUT_SINK token to pass a shell command, you need to ensure that it contains a small period of time for the OS to register the keyboard.
 I have found that 1 second is more than sufficient, but experiment yourself.

+### Windows Limitations
+The low-level API to the operating system differs significantly between Windows and Linux, which means that the Windows version is currently more limited in what it can do.
+There is an active issue on this topic [over here](insert-link), and if you have experience with `Win32` programming, any help would be greatly appreciated.
+So if you want to help, or just want a more technical overview of the windows limitations head on over there.

+Currently, we cannot distinguish between different input keyboards, so whereas a Linux version of KMonad can be started for a variety of different keyboards, and handle them all in different ways, the Windows version of KMonad catches *all* keyboard input signals.
+The only distinction KMonad makes under Windows is between 'real' keyboard events and simulated keyboard events.
+Anything simulated is automatically passed on to the OS (that is also how KMonad avoids handling its own simulated output).

+A secondary consequence of this